Black Athena: Reception

+The original response to Bernal by Near Eastern scholars, historians, classicists, biological anthropologists, linguists, egyptologists and archaeologists was overwhelmingly negative and critical.
+A 2013 article noted that Bernal's trilogy "has been an object of much ridicule and a little curiosity".

-The response to Bernal by classicists and archaeologists has been overwhermingly negative and critical.
-Linguists have faulted his linguistics, historians his history, and archeologists his tendency to ignore relevant archeological data.
-Egyptologists, too, reacted negatively to Bernal's book.
-As of 1999, over 100 negative reviews had been published about Black Athena, as well as two books refuting its assertions.
+As of 1999, over 100 negative reviews had been published about Black Athena, as well as several books refuting its assertions.
 According to Jacques Berlinerblau:

 Ronald H. Fritze expands on Berlinerbau's statement, writing that:

 According to Christina Riggs, Black Athena was embraced by Afrocentrists and postcolonial studies even as archaeology, Egyptology and classical scholarship rejected much of Bernal's evidence and, implicitly or explicitly, his central thesis.

 There is no archaeological evidence that would clearly indicate a colonization which Bernal suggests.
-He himself says: “Here again, it should be made clear that, as with archaeological evidence, there are no smoking guns.
+He himself says: "Here again, it should be made clear that, as with archaeological evidence, there are no smoking guns.
 There are no contemporary documents of the type 'X the Egyptian/Phoenician arrived at this place in Greece and established a city/kingdom (t)here', explicitly confirming the Ancient Model.
-Nor, for that matter, are there others denying it”.
-Bernal also devotes Black Athena to V. Gordon Childe and his book does fall into Childe's outdated paradigm of culture-historical archaeology.
+Nor, for that matter, are there others denying it".
+Bernal also dedicates Black Athena to V. Gordon Childe and his book does fall into Childe's outdated paradigm of culture-historical archaeology.
 Michael Shanks criticized this outdated approach to archaeology stating:

 In her review "The Use and Abuse of Black Athena" Professor of Classics Molly Myerowitz Levine states that:

 Paul Oskar Kristeller, writing in the Journal of the History of Ideas, states that Bernal’s work is full of gross errors and that it has not received the criticism it deserves due to political reasons.

-Scholars also criticized the fact that Bernal speaks of a unified Ancient Greek people and speaks of "Hellenic nationalism" and "national pride" in the 5th century BC which does not have any historical backing as the Greeks were not unified until the Hellenistic period and the tensions between different poleis was sometimes so great that it escalated into wars like the Peloponnesian War.